alexdeplov/alexdeplov.github.io/content/blog/2025/freebsd-vs-macos-for-daily-use-my-personal-migration-story.md

 ## In this experiment, I switched from macOS to FreeBSD to achieve the following goals:

 - To compare the performance of both systems for desktop usage.
 This is important because Macs are expensive.
 What hardware will we need to comfortably use a desktop in 2025?
 For this comparison, I pitted a $1800 MacBook Pro with an M1 Pro processor against a $300 Mini PC.
-- I tweaked FreeBSD to closely match the macOS look and feel so that when I switch from my working computer to FreeBSD, the experience is similar.
+- To tweak FreeBSD to closely match the macOS look and feel so that when I switch from my working computer to FreeBSD, the experience is similar.
-- Show my friends and the world that there is a good alternative to macOS besides Windows or Linux.
+- To show my friends and the world that there is a good alternative to macOS besides Windows or Linux.

 Before I begin, here are my quick test results for both operating systems.
 I ran desktop apps on each operating system to see how quickly they could be launched and how responsive they felt during initial and subsequent usage.